Back to BlogGuides

 Do I still need to edit the AI output?

 Yes, and you should.
-The workflow produces publication-ready content, but human review adds the Experience component that Google's E-E-A-T framework rewards.
-Spend 5–10 minutes adding a unique insight, verifying facts, and ensuring the article genuinely helps the reader.
+The workflow produces a review-ready draft, but human review adds the experience and judgment that automated drafting cannot provide.
+Add unique insight, verify facts, and make sure the article genuinely helps the reader.

 Can I use this workflow for e-commerce product pages?